devmanorg/4_json/README.md

 # Prettify JSON

-Here is the script for beautify json-file.
+Here is the script for beautify json-data

 # Quickstart